Kenshiro-28/MAGI/README.md

 It automatically downloads the specified image generation model from Hugging Face.

+Diffusers-format checkpoints must provide FP16 weights; single-file `.safetensors` checkpoints may use FP16 or FP32 weights.

 MAGI will use the model to generate context-related images and save them in the folder **workspace**.

-If the folder contains images from previous sessions, they will be overwritten.
+If the folder contains images from previous sessions, reused filenames will be overwritten.

 #### System Requirements

-CPU-only: 32GB of system RAM.

-GPU: NVIDIA GPU with at least 8GB VRAM.
-Aim for a combined RAM + VRAM of at least 32GB.
+**CPU-only:**
+- Minimum: 32GB RAM
+- Recommended: 64GB RAM

+**NVIDIA GPU:**
+- Minimum: 8GB VRAM
+- Recommended: 16GB VRAM

 #### Model Access